Introduction

 The strategy of contract bridge

-In contract bridge, the aim is to score as many points as you can while limiting the points your opponents score.
+In contract bridge, the aim is to score as many points as possible while limiting your opponents' scores.
 Playing well requires skill, strategy, experience, and an understanding of the game to win over your opponents.

 There are general rules, known as systems, that are helpful for casual players to perform almost as well as experts.
 Here are the three key factors used in contract bridge: